Profenal Side Effects

 Generic Name: suprofen ophthalmic

-Note: This document contains side effect information about suprofen ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Profenal.
+Note: This page contains side effects data for the generic drug suprofen ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Profenal.

 For the Consumer